A Senior Republican Senator Admonishes Trump: ‘American is an Idea, Not a Race’

 Several people with knowledge of the conversation said the president had also demanded to know whether Haitian immigrants could be removed.
 The White House has not disputed the account of the exchange.

-The collapse of negotiations on an immigration deal would raise the risk of a government shutdown next week, given that many Democrats have said an immigration deal must be included in any measure to continue funding past a Jan.
+The collapse of negotiations on an immigration deal would raise the risk of a government shutdown next week, given that many Democrats have said such a deal must be included in any measure to continue funding past a Jan.
 19 deadline.

 To try to recover the political narrative, the president took to Twitter on Friday with a vague denial, saying his remarks at the meeting were “tough, but this was not the language used.”

-But Sen. Richard J. Durbin, D-Ill., told reporters Friday that the president had used the expletive several times, and had said “things which were hate-filled, vile and racist” during the meeting on immigration — which Durbin also attended.
+But Sen. Richard J. Durbin, D-Ill., who also attended the meeting on immigration, told reporters Friday that the president had used the expletive several times, and had said “things which were hate-filled, vile and racist.”

 “I cannot believe that, in the history of the White House in that Oval Office, any president has ever spoken the words that I personally heard our president speak yesterday,” Durbin said.